BrijeshKarra/SQL_PROJECT/README.md

  # Introduction
- This project revolves around the DATA JOBS MARKET and involves analysis resulting in solving queries to answer questions related to top paying jobs, skills in high demand and much more, with main focus on DATA ANALYST JOBS.
+ This project revolves around the DATA JOBS MARKET and involves analysis resulting in writing queries to answer questions related to top paying jobs, skills in high demand and much more, with main focus on DATA ANALYST JOBS.

  To check the SQL queries go to [project_sql Folder](/project_sql/)